Skip to main content

 For your information

-We recommend using TLS protocol version 1.2 or higher.
-Versions below 1.2 are considered obsolete (see more on the IETF website) and have not been supported by S3 since May 1, 2023.
+We recommend using the TLS protocol version 1.2 or higher.
+Versions below 1.2 are considered obsolete (read more on the IETF website) and have not been supported by S3 since May 1, 2023.

 You can view the TLS version in use in the logs.